top of page

 Question : Can I use patio exterior solar shades for the inside of my Residential Windows instead of blinds?
 Can I replace my blinds with your roll shade screens?
 Can I use your retractable solar shades for Patio Privacy?

-& Answer : You can, but roller shades will not give evening privacy.
-To prove this point for a government project I did, there were multiple companies bidding the same job that ALL assured the purchaser that the densest available fabric out there, the 99% fabric, would provide evening privacy.
-I assured the purchaser that these bidders were all incorrect.
-So, to prove my point, I produced the following pictures.
-As you can see, you can still see through this 99% fabric at night (right-picture).
-If you have windows where you are not concerned about evening privacy and want to use a roller shade instead of blinds, then absolutely you can use a roller shade.
+& Answer : You can use roller shades, but they will not provide evening privacy.
+For a government project I worked on, multiple companies bid on the same job and all assured the purchaser that the densest available fabric, which blocks 99% of light, would offer evening privacy.
+I informed the purchaser that these bidders were mistaken.
+To demonstrate my point, I presented the following pictures.
+As you can see, you can still see through this 99% fabric at night (right picture).
+If you have windows where evening privacy is not a concern and you prefer roller shades over blinds, then you can definitely use them.

 & my Video Answer : My video answer explaining why I do not use my solar shades for residential interior installations.